Most people are unaware of the danger to pets from antifreeze poisoning.

 Ingesting the smallest amount can cause kidney failure and death, especially in cats.

-The RSPCA and International Cat Care (formerly Feline Advisory Bureau) want to remind people to take care.
+We and International Cat Care (formerly Feline Advisory Bureau) want to remind people to take care.

 Keep pets safe